3015002/Hello-Bot/README.md

 # Hello-Bot

 Hello Bot is a discord bot coded by COOL3163#4950.
 This is coded using Replit and the token is an env file.
 It monitored using UptimeRobot and Cron-Job.com.
+A better version is realeased and this repository will not be updated

 Links:
 https://replit.com/@ElliottDong/Hello-bot#main.py